Unit rationale, description and aim

 Learning Outcome 02

-Explain how the therapeutic relationship is central to providing care that is respectful of the individual’s choice, experience and circumstances and is based on critical reflection/analysis with the individual ensuring their preferences and self-determination requirements
+Critically evaluate the centrality of the therapeutic relationship to providing services that are respectful of the individual’s experience and circumstances and that are based on collaboration with the individual which promotes choice and self-determination.

 Relevant Graduate Capabilities: GC1, GC2, GC6, GC7, GC8, GC9, GC11